 Once the request is approved by supervisor, an email alert will be triggered to people process team for their decision.
 Reminders will be sent to people process every day prior to leave start date

 The leave information should be sent to clarity for employee to fill in Timesheet.

-Clear Button control, on click of which the input fields should be cleared.
+If Employee is applying for leave then mail to be sent to Supervisor/US HR Admin (basis Leave type).

+If Supervisor/ US HR Admin / Indirect Supervisor has applied for leave on behalf of Employee then mail to be sent to Supervisor/US HR Admin (basis Leave type) and the requestor of the leave request should be kept in CC of the email.